 Institutional Mission Profile

 Dyersburg State Community College is a comprehensive two-year institution serving nine rural counties in northwest Tennessee, including Crockett, Dyer, Lake, Lauderdale, Obion, Henry, Haywood, Weakley, and Tipton.
-The College provides educational opportunities through its home campus in Dyersburg, the Jimmy Naifeh Center at Tipton County in Covington, and the new DSCC Henry County Center in Paris.
-In Fall 2022, 2,739 students enrolled at Dyersburg State, including 715 dual enrollment and middle college students.
-Thirty-one percent of Dyersburg State students in Fall 2022 were adults ages 25 and older, and 35% were low-income students.
-Additionally, in 2021-22, the College provided 23,915 hours of workforce training.
-Dyersburg State offers 13 associate degrees and 24 certificate programs, including the College’s notable Nursing, Emergency Medical Technician, Paramedic, and Business Administration programs.
-The College will introduce a Surgical Technology Program at the Jimmy Naifeh Center in Tipton County in Fall 2023.
-DSCC is proud to be the first community college in Tennessee to offer a program for students with intellectual and developmental disabilities; the Eagle Access program has grown from four to nine students in the first year.
-During the 2021-22 academic year, 559 awards were conferred at Dyersburg State, including 170 Associate of Applied Science degrees, 152 technical certificates, and 237 associate degrees designed to transfer to a university.
-As a member of the Achieving the Dream Network, the College’s major focus is to close completion gaps for Pell-eligible students.
-Strong partnerships with area high schools contribute to successful dual enrollment programs.
-In Fall 2023, 28 high school students from cohort one of the Middle College program will continue their education, and 25 new students will begin cohort two.
-The Middle College program serves as a pathway for students to achieve secondary and postsecondary goals simultaneously.
-Dyersburg State offers the Associate of Science degree in Business Administration to incarcerated students at the Northwest Correctional Complex and West Tennessee State Penitentiary.
-Fifteen incarcerated students graduated in 2022-23, with 12 students recognized as members of the College’s Alpha Epsilon Alpha Chapter of the Phi Theta Kappa Honor Society.
+The College provides educational opportunities through its home campus in Dyersburg, the Jimmy Naifeh Center at Tipton County in Covington, the DSCC Henry County Center in Paris, and the new TCAT Jackson-Stanton Extension Campus.
+Dyersburg State was recognized as the 2025 College of the Year at the annual TBR SOAR Awards, indicating that the college has demonstrated, through evidence, a sustained commitment to student success and workforce development.
+In Fall 2024, 3,326 students enrolled at Dyersburg State, including 1,124 dual enrollment and middle college students.
+Twenty-seven percent of Dyersburg State students were adults ages 25 and older, and 37% were low-income students.
+Additionally, in 2023-2024, the College provided 51,303 hours of workforce training.
+Dyersburg State offers 12 associate degrees and 24 certificate programs, including the College’s notable Nursing, Emergency Medical Technician, Paramedic, and Business Administration programs and the Surgical Technology Program at the Jimmy Naifeh Center in Tipton County.
+The new Associate of Applied Science degree in Culinary Arts (pending SACSCOC approval) and Technical Certificate in eSports, made possible by the receipt of a GIVE 3.0 grant, will be offered in academic year 2025-2026 on the main campus and in area high schools.
+Launched in the fall of 2023, the Eagle Accel program is designed for working adults needing a flexible schedule while earning an Associate of Science degree in General Studies.
+Dyersburg State is proud to be the first community college in Tennessee to offer a program for students with intellectual and developmental disabilities.
+Since its inception, the Eagle Access program has proudly celebrated the graduation of eight remarkable students.
+During the 2023-2024 academic year, 686 awards were conferred at Dyersburg State, including 159 Associate of Applied Science degrees, 254 technical certificates, and 273 associate degrees designed to transfer to a university.
+Strong partnerships with area high schools contribute to successful dual enrollment and middle college programs.
+The Middle College program serves as a pathway for students to achieve secondary and postsecondary goals simultaneously, which enabled twenty-three middle college graduates to earn the Associate of Science degree in general studies in 2024.
+Dyersburg State also offers the Associate of Science transfer degree with an emphasis in Business Administration to incarcerated students at the Northwest Correctional Complex and West Tennessee State Penitentiary.
+Sixty-nine associate degrees have been awarded to incarcerated students at these locations through May 2025.
 The College offers various student support programs to multiple subpopulations, including Pell-eligible students, first-generation students, adult students, underprepared students, dual enrolled students, and veteran students.